Southern African Archaeology Student Society

 After starting in Commerce at the University of Pretoria, Sebastian moved over to a Batchelor of Arts majoring in Archaeology and Ancient Culture Studies in 2018.
-In 2021, he moved to the University of the Witwatersrand to complete his BSc Honours degree in Geography, Archaeology and Environmental Studies.
+In 2021, he moved to the University of the Witwatersrand to complete his BSc Honours degree in Geography, Archaeology, and Environmental Studies.
 With his main interest being the Stone Age, his Honours Research Project covered faunal analysis of material from Klasies River, in the southern Cape.
-Having had a successful 2021, he has begun a Research Masters at the University of the Witwatersrand focusing on lithic analysis of Middle Stone Age material from Klasies River.
+Having had a successful 2021, he has begun his Research Master's at the University of the Witwatersrand focusing on the lithic analysis of Middle Stone Age material from Klasies River.
 Beyond his recent involvement in MSA archaeology, he also has an interest in the ESA.
 Having trained at two universities, Sebastian continues to focus on developing as many skills as possible both inside and outside the classroom with the goal of developing a broad and competent archaeological research skillset.

 Precious Chiwara-Maenzanise completed her BA, BA Special Honours as well as Masters in Archaeology at the University of Zimbabwe before moving to the University of Cape Town where she is currently doing her PhD with the Human Evolution Research Institute (HERI UCT) and the UCT Archaeology Department.
 She is one of the recipient of the HERI 2020 Advancing womaxn fellows and NRF grant.
 Precious' passion for researching the ancient past is seen in her PhD project, which examines early human social transmission.
 The research focuses on the Kalahari Basin, specifically Ga-Mohana Hill, and she's part of a team drawing attention to the early record of human evolution that extends beyond the coastal regions, where most of the work is done.
 Precious states that “Black women are under-represented in palaeo-sciences, thus my goal is to advance the representation of women in this field.”